Revised October 23, 2023

 Celtic + Freezer Paper Applique

-Want to try Celtic applique?
-Learn a method of freezer paper applique combined with bias applique with the Merlin's Keystone block, featured in Quiltmaker's 100 Blocks magazine #6.
+Want to try Celtic hand applique?
+Learn a method of freezer paper applique combined with bias tape applique with the Merlin's Keystone block, featured in Quiltmaker's 100 Blocks magazine #6.
+Merlin's Keystone is also sold as a Celtic knot printed fabric through Scarlett's Shop on Spoonflower.

 Please visit the Embroidery Gallery to see more examples like the block shown below.
 Many other embroidery stitches suitable for these preprinted blocks can be taught as part of the workshop or demonstrated, depending on class length (1/2 day, 1 day), project desired and/or the experience level of the students.